 the solution to all the problems but it does cast a light to the ways how

 the man and the nature can live together.

 I'm not a vegetarian myself and know how rewarding it is to enjoy one's own catch.
 But when the oceans are getting depleted like today, we just cannot remain indifferent.

 Here are a few simple facts: a bream needs 2 years to reach 20cm while

 a rock bass needs 5.
 In 4 years a salmon grows to 80cm but a sea bass needs

-10. Of course all lives weigh equal in front of the God, but talking strictly
+10. Of course all lives weigh equal in front of the God, but in terms of

 And why flyfishing?

-That said, in relative terms flyfishing is fish friendlier because, first
+In a relative term, flyfishing is fish friendlier method because, first

-of all, it generally catch less than bait fishing does.
-Secondly, flyfishing is more process-oriented, where observation and imitation are the key.
+of all, it generally catch less.
+Secondly, flyfishing is more process-oriented

+game, where observation and imitation are the key.
 I steers fishermen's